 If you’re good at something, never do it for free

 There are different ways of billing your services, the most common is to do it based on an hourly or daily rate.
-For short-term projects, you usually bill at the end of the project, with a payment required within 30 days.
-However, many projects being long-term projects, they may be subject to a lump sum payment before the start, during and at the end of their implementation.
-To be paid on time, the easiest way is to propose your clients pay by wire transfer, with your banking details on every invoice issued.
+Short-term projects are usually billed at the end, with a payment required within 30 days.
+However, many projects being long-term projects may be subject to a lump sum payment before the start, during, and at the end of their implementation.
+To be paid on time, the easiest way is a wire transfer.
 If you work remotely anyway, this is the only option.

 The best way to last and stand out, of course, is to specialize.
 The more you specialize in a specific field, the less competition you have, and the more you embrace a logic of expertise to which clients can subscribe.

-Never stop learning new things to improve your skills, by dedicating time in your weekly routine to this purpose.
-A good professional must assume that he is never a complete expert in his field and that he has new things to learn all the time.
+You probably heard that before: knowledge is power.
+It could not be more true for a consultant.
+Never stop learning and experiencing new things by dedicating time to your weekly routine for this purpose.
+A good consultant must assume that he is never a complete expert in his field and has new things to learn all the time.

-By adopting this approach, you will avoid many problems, and will certainly keep your clients longer.
+By adopting this approach, you will avoid uncomfortable situations and certainly keep your clients longer.

 When networking, don’t neglect anyone

-A large part of your success will depend less on your diplomas, experiences, rather than on your professional network.
-And if, like everyone else, you first let your friends and professional contacts know about your freelance activity, don’t underestimate the power of more distant relationships.
+You may have realized that a large part of success is based less on skills than on a professional network.
+And if, like everyone else, you first let your friends and professional contacts know about your freelance activity, do not underestimate as well the power of more distant relationships.

 Many people you may not have thought of may be interested in your skills and know-how, but in the present moment, it is impossible for them and you to know it.
-So, grow your network, online and also in real life, because this is your most precious asset.
+So, grow your network because this is your most precious asset.